Back to Blog

 Clients rarely ask for "a guest-generated content pipeline."
 They ask for something more emotional:

-A planner can turn those needs into a simple package.
+A professional event planner can turn those raw desires into a simple, high-value package.

 Use this structure for weddings, corporate parties, milestone birthdays, and private events:

-- Assign one person to moderate uploads during key moments.
+4. Assign one assistant or coordinator to moderate uploads during key moments.

-- Export or deliver the final collection after the event.
+6. Export or deliver the final high-resolution collection after the event.

 This keeps photo collection from becoming a last-minute favor.